SysteembeheerEdg/Edg-Erp/README.md

 - Manually per article
 - At 00:00 the full article list gets synchronized by a crontask based on all articles present in Magento
 - every 5 minutes the articles get synchronized by a crontask based on the queue
+- To test the article sync locally adjust the 'PIM environment tag(bold_orderexim/settings/environment_tag)' to 'educatheek_test'